mwhitaker/dbt-action/README.md

+# ida-dbt-action-secure

+This is a fork the dbt-action by mwhitaker that gives FMGL greater control over the code and enhances security via public key encription of the database credentials.

 # dbt-action

 A GitHub Action to run [dbt](https://www.getdbt.com) commands in a Docker container.
 It uses the official images provided by [Fishtown Analytics](https://hub.docker.com/r/fishtownanalytics/dbt/tags).
 You can use [dbt commands](https://docs.getdbt.com/reference/dbt-commands) such as `run`, `test` and `debug`.
 This action captures the dbt console output for use in subsequent steps.